Microlocal analysis of Doppler Synthetic Aperture Radar: Contributions of this paper

 \section{Contributions of this paper}

 We have shown above that the DSAR operator $\mathcal F$ is an FIO and consequently can be analyzed by the techniques of microlocal analysis.
-In the remainder of this paper, we analyze the geometry of the canonical relation $\mathcal C$, and its effect on the presence (or absence) of artifacts in backprojected images, by studying the geometry of $\mathcal C $, and its implications for reconstruction of the scene $V(\bm x)$ via filtered backprojection for two model geometries: We do this in two cases, when the transceiver trajectory is either a straight line or a circle, with flight path at constant altitude over flat topography.
+In the remainder of this paper, we analyze the geometry of the canonical relation $\mathcal C$, and its effect on the presence (or absence) of artifacts in backprojected images, by studying the geometry of $\mathcal C $, and its implications for reconstruction of the scene $V(\bm x)$ via filtered backprojection for two model geometries: when the transceiver trajectory is either a straight line or a circle, with flight path at constant altitude over flat topography.

-For the straight-line trajectory, we show in \S\ref{sec straight} that $\mathcal C $ is degenerate over the projection of the flight path onto the Earth's surface, where it has a {\it fold/blowdown} degeneracy, i.e., $\pi_L$ and $\pi_R$ have singularities of (Whitney) fold and blowdown types resp.; descriptions of these singularities can be found in the Appendix.
+For the straight-line trajectory, we show in \S\ref{sec straight} that $\mathcal C $ is degenerate over the projection of the flight path onto the Earth's surface, where it has a {\it fold/blowdown} degeneracy, i.e., $\pi_L$ and $\pi_R$ have singularities of (Whitney) fold and blowdown types resp.; descriptions of these singularity classes can be found in Sec.
+5.2.
 Our main result on characterization of $\mathcal F$ for the straight flight path is

-\begin{theorem} If the flight path $\gamma$ is a straight line, then the DSAR transform $\mathcal F$ is an FIO of order -1/2 associated to a canonical relation $\mathcal C$ with a fold/blowdown degeneracy.
+\begin{theorem} If the flight path $\gamma$ is a straight, horizontal line, then the DSAR transform $\mathcal F$ is an FIO of order $-1/2$, associated to a canonical relation $\mathcal C$ with a fold/blowdown degeneracy.
 There is a left-right artifact about the projection, $\Gamma$ of the flight path $\gamma$ onto the ground.
 By suitable beam forming, the artifact can be eliminated, in which case the data $\mathcal F V$ determines any scene $V$ supported away from $\Gamma$, up to a possible $C^\infty$ smooth error. \end{theorem}